 The USS Cod is a retired United States Navy submarine and National Historic Landmark that is open for tours.
-Used during World War II (and the only sub from that war that is still completely intact), the submarine’s engines were built in Cleveland.
+Used during World War II (and the only sub from that war completely intact), the submarine’s engines were built right here in Cleveland.

 International Women’s Air and Space Museum

 Dedicated to preserving the history of women in flight, the International Women’s Air and Space Museum offers a small but interesting collection of exhibits.
 Located at the Burke Lakefront Airport, guests are welcome to see the displays on their own or book a guided tour (in advance).
 There is no fee to enter the museum – it’s one of the free things to do in Cleveland!